City-of-Helsinki/wordpress-helfi-cookie-consent/README.md

 - If policy pages' links are missing from the menu, adds the missing ones.
 - The check result is cached in a transient for one day.
 - The cache transient is cleared when a menu attached to `footer_menu` location is updated.
+- The custom **Reading** are not available for Helsinkiteema.
+The site is expected to use the auto-generated policy pages.

 ### Polylang